At SF State, graduate work in Anthropology focuses on the development of research and professional skills in four subfields.

 Statement of Purpose (500 word max)

-Explain your experience, interests, and goals as a student of anthropology and your plans post-M.A.
-In particular address the following topics:
+Explain your experience, interests, and goals as a graduate student in anthropology.
+Also describe your plans post-MA.
+Your statement of purpose should provide details addressing the following topics:

-(2) what parts of your academic (or other experience, including field or lab-based) work has best prepared you to undertake graduate-level work in anthropology; and
+(2) Describe the parts of your academic and extracurricular experience (e.g., field or laboratory work) that have best prepared you to undertake graduate-level work in anthropology.

 Two Letters of Recommendation